-The Third Party Monitor independently reviews and documents fuel purchase records for diesel fuel used on the Taxiway T Phase 1, TBIT Renovation - East Aprons, WAMA, and the Qantas Hangar construction projects.
-Findings for this Section are as follows:
+The Third Party Monitor independently reviews and documents fuel purchase records for diesel fuel used on the TBIT Renovation - East Aprons, WAMA, and the Qantas Hangar construction projects.

+Results for this Section are as follows:

 - South Coast AQMD Rule 431.2, which took effect on June 1, 2006, requires diesel fuel refined and sold for on-road and off-road use within the jurisdiction of the AQMD to contain no more than 15 parts per million (ppm) sulfur by weight.
 This requirement was subsequently adopted on a statewide basis by the California Air Resources Board, effective September 1, 2006.
-Thus, ULSD is the only diesel fuel legally available for purchase within California; - No shortage of ULSD was experienced within Southern California during Taxiway T Phase 1, TBIT Renovation - East Aprons, WAMA, and the Qantas Hangar construction activities in 2014.
-No substitution of any fuel in lieu of 15 ppm ULSD occurred during any LAX Master Plan construction project; - The Independent Third Party did not monitor on-road vehicles operating on the Taxiway T Phase 1, TBIT Renovation East Aprons, WAMA, and the Qantas Hangar projects that were fueled off-site.
+Thus, ULSD is the only diesel fuel legally available for purchase within California; - No shortage of ULSD was experienced within Southern California during the TBIT Renovation - East Aprons, WAMA, and the Qantas Hangar construction activities in 2015.
+No substitution of any fuel in lieu of 15 ppm ULSD occurred during any LAX Master Plan construction project; - The Independent Third Party did not monitor on-road vehicles operating on the TBIT Renovation East Aprons, WAMA, and the Qantas Hangar projects that were fueled off-site.